 The establishment of a Collaborative Research Centre involves a two-stage decision process.

-New proposals: no submission deadline, but proposals may only be submitted following the submission of a draft proposal and a consultation;
+New proposals: no submission deadline, however, the submission of a draft proposal and a consultation are mandatory steps before submitting a full proposal to establish a Collaborative Research Center.

 The Senate Committee on Collaborative Research Centres is...